-How can I plan meals to get the nutrients I need during pregnancy?
+How can I plan meals to get the nutrients I need during Breastfeeding?

-You should join the programme of Foodnwellness.
-This program gives you a personalized plan that includes the kinds of foods in the amounts that you need to eat for each trimester of pregnancy.
+You should join the program of Foodnwellness.
+This program gives you a personalized plan that includes the kinds of foods in the amounts that you need to eat for each trimester of lactation.

 How Foodnwellness helps during this phase?

-During lactation or breastfeeding, motivation for eating a healthy diet may change relative to the non-pregnant state as women prepare for motherhood and consider the impact of their dietary intake on the baby’s health.
-Personal values and beliefs about nutrition in pregnancy and lactation, advice from health professionals, and physical and physiological changes may interact with determinants of eating behaviors present in the non-pregnant state to change diet-related behaviors.
-Although most women are aware that healthy eating is important during pregnancy and lactation, women may lack knowledge of specific dietary recommendations or may not have the skills required to improve their diet.
-Women may receive plenty of advice from everywhere but it is worthy when you receive correct knowledge from panel of health professionals.
-Foodnwellness will always guide regarding every issue you face and it will be taken care of by our Dietitians.
+During lactation or breastfeeding, motivation for eating a healthy diet may change relative to the non-pregnant state.
+As the women prepare themselves for motherhood and consider the impact of their dietary intake on the baby’s health.
+Personal values and beliefs about nutrition in lactation, advice from health professionals, and physical and physiological changes may interact with determinants of eating behaviors present in the non-pregnant state to change diet-related behaviors.
+Although most women are aware that healthy eating is important during pregnancy and lactation.
+Women may lack knowledge of specific dietary recommendations or may not have the skills required to improve their diet.
+Women may receive plenty of advice from everywhere but it is worth it when you receive correct knowledge from a panel of health professionals.
+Foodnwellness will always guide you regarding every issue you face and our Dietitians will take care of it.

 Moong dal Cheela/Pancake is a healthy, delicious and quick to make recipe that can be consumed as a breakfast or snack item.
 It can be made with minimal ingredients and within minutes given, that the Moong dal is soaked overnight or for few hours before preparation.
 It can be served without any sides but it tastes best when served with homemade chutneys/pickle/curd/raita.